kriszyp/alkali/README.md

 * `style` - This can be an object, and the properties are copied to the elements `style` object to construct inline styles.
 * CSS style properties - Inline style properties can be defined directly in the properties argument as well, and will create inline styles.
 When used as direct properties, booleans will be converted to named values for certain properties (for `display`, `visibility`), and numbers will be appended with `px` for dimensional properties.
 * `render`, `classes` - These have special handling described below.
+* If a property is not recognized as one of these handled properties described above, the value will be copied to the target element (if the value is variable, the variable itself will be copied directly).
+To avoid any unexpected property collisions, Alkali keeps a whitelist of known/standard element and style properties, such that if an unknown property on an element exists, it will be overriden (and its behavior ignored).

 In addition, custom handling of properties can be defined creating render methods or getters and setters as described below.